OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Dragon.md

 - **Sleeping:** The chance of a dragon being asleep when encountered on the ground is listed by subspecies.
 A sleeping dragon may be attacked for one round with a +2 bonus to hit.
 Dragons may sometimes pretend to be asleep!

-- **Subduing:** Will surrender if reduced to 0hp by non-lethal attacks (see ***Subduing, admitting that it has been defeated.
+- **Subduing:** Will surrender if reduced to 0hp by non-lethal attacks (see ***Subduing***), admitting that it has been defeated.
 (Subdual damage does not reduce the damage done by the breath weapon.)
 A subdued dragon will attempt to escape or attack its captors, if the opportunity presents itself or if given a suicidal command.
 A subdued dragon may be sold for up to 1,000gp per hp.

 - **Age:** The following stats describe dragons of average size.
 Younger dragons may have up to 3 HD less and ¼ or ½ as much treasure.
 Older dragons may have up to 3 HD more and twice as much treasure.